 If you click the star next to the title of the map, this map will be added to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.

-If you have half of a day, drive Needles Highway, making a quick stop to see Sylvan Lake, and consider walking part or all of the Lake Shore Trail or hiking the Cathedral Spires Trail.
+On the quickest of visits, you can visit Custer State Park in four to five hours.
+Drive Needles Highway, making a quick stop to see Sylvan Lake, and consider walking part or all of the Lake Shore Trail.
 Drive Wildlife Loop Road and exit the park on Iron Mountain Road.

 One Day in Custer State Park